 Medicare Part D is another type of supplemental Medicare coverage.
 It is specifically for helping pay the costs of prescription drugs.
-Part D plans are sometimes called Medicare prescription drug plans, or PDPs.
+Part D plans are sometimes called Medicare prescription drug plans.
 You must be enrolled in original Medicare to purchase Part D.

-Medicare Advantage plans offer an “all in one” alternative to getting original Medicare plus supplemental coverage.
+Medicare Advantage (Part C) plans offer an “all-in-one” alternative to getting original Medicare plus supplemental coverage.
 These plans are available from private insurers as a full replacement.

 Medicare Advantage plans include all the same coverage as original Medicare and then some, usually including prescription drug benefits.
 They frequently also include dental, vision, and hearing benefits, as well as health and wellness programs.

 While Medicare Advantage plans all must cover the same benefits, how they cover them varies.
 Plans can be structured in different ways, such as Health Management Organizations (HMOs) or Preferred Provider Organizations (PPOs), so it’s important to understand plan specifics when shopping for Medicare plans in Missouri.

 The following companies offer Medicare Advantage plans in Missouri:

 - Anthem Blue Cross and Blue Shield